jonathanpeppers/maui-workload/README.md

 * `Microsoft.NET.Workload.Maui`
 * `Microsoft.Maui.Sdk`

-Where the SDK sets up stable Xamarin.Forms 4.8.0.1364 in a .NET 6 project.
+Where the SDK sets up Microsoft.Maui in a .NET 6 project.

 Special files: